Zorba the Greek (film): Plot

-Some time later, Madame Hortense contracts pneumonia and is seen on her deathbed.
-Zorba stays by her side, along with Basil.
-Meanwhile, word spreads that "the foreigner" is dying, and since she has no heirs, the State will take her possessions and money.
-The poor villagers crowd around her hotel, impatiently waiting for her demise so they can steal her belongings.
-As two old ladies enter her room and gaze expectantly at her, other women try to enter, but Zorba manages to fight them off.
-At the instant of her death, the women re-enter Madame Hortense's bedroom en masse to steal her valued possessions.
-Zorba leaves with a sigh, as the hotel is ransacked and stripped bare by the shrieking and excited villagers.
-When Zorba returns to Madame Hortense's bedroom, the room is barren apart from her bed (where she lies) and the parrot in her cage.
-Zorba takes the birdcage with him.
+Later, Madame Hortense contracts pneumonia and is on her deathbed.
+Zorba and Basil stay by her side.
+Word spreads that "the foreigner" is dying, and since she has no heirs, the State will take her assets.
+The villagers crowd around her hotel, waiting for her demise so they can steal her belongings.
+Zorba fends off women who manage to enter.
+At the instant of her death, the women re-enter Madame Hortense's bedroom en masse to steal her possessions.
+Zorba leaves as the hotel is ransacked.
+When Zorba returns to Madame Hortense's bedroom, the room is barren apart from her bed, body, and pet parrot.
+Zorba takes the bird with him.

-Finally, Zorba's elaborate contraption to transport timber down the hill is complete.
-A festive ceremony is held, including lamb roasting on a spit and a barrel of wine, and all the villagers attend.
-After a blessing from the priests, Zorba signals by firing a rifle in the air and log is sent hurtling down the zip line but at excessive speed, destroying the log itself and slightly damaging part of the contraption.
-Zorba pretends to be unconcerned and gives orders for a second log to be sent down.
-This one also comes down too quickly and overshoots straight into the sea.
-By now the villagers and priests have grown fearful and head for cover.
-Zorba remains unfazed and signals for the third log, which accelerates with such violence that it destroys the entire contraption creating havoc among the crowd.
+Finally, Zorba's contraption to transport timber is complete.
+A festive ceremony is held, including roasted lamb and wine, and all the villagers attend.
+After a blessing from the priests, Zorba fires a rifle in the air and a log is sent down the zip line but at excessive speed, destroying the log and slightly damaging the contraption.
+Zorba, unconcerned, gives orders for a second log.
+This one also comes down too quickly and overshoots into the sea.
+The villagers grow fearful and head for cover.
+Zorba remains unfazed and signals for the third log, which accelerates so quickly that it destroys the entire contraption.
 The villagers and monks flee in terror, leaving only Basil and Zorba amidst the wreckage.

 They sit by the shore to eat the roasted lamb and drink the wine alone.
 Zorba pretends to tell the future from a lamb bone, saying that he foresees a great journey to a big city.
 He asks Basil when he plans to leave, and Basil replies that he will go in a few days.
-Zorba tells him that the one thing Basil is missing is the element of 'madness' that enables a man to 'break free' (the implication being, free from circumstance, responsibility, care).
+Zorba says the one thing Basil is missing is the element of 'madness' that enables a man to 'break free'.
 They begin to laugh hysterically at the catastrophic outcome of their scheme and the effect on the villagers.
-Basil asks Zorba to teach him to dance, and the film ends with both men enthusiastically dancing the sirtaki on the deserted shore.
+Basil asks Zorba to teach him to dance, and both men perform the sirtaki on the deserted shore.